QeiosLab/qeios-api-docs/endpoints/index.rst

 .. code-block:: json

     {
-        "message": "The given data was invalid."
+        "message": "The given data was invalid.",
         "errors": {
             "tag_name": [
                 "The tag name field is required."